home | wrestling | flashback_reviews | wwe | ptw

 Tito Santana vs. The Executioner:

-From the 1st WrestleMania, held on March 31st, 1985 from Madison Square Garden, but the Coliseum Video being hyped is one of the WrestleMania “Best of” tapes.
+, held on March 31st, 1985 from Madison Square Garden, but the Coliseum Video being hyped is one of the WrestleMania “Best of” tapes.
 I am SHOCKED that Paul Orndorff’s name was mentioned in the studio segment, since he hasn’t been in WWF for over a year at this point.
 Executioner grabs a headlock to start.
 They do a criss-cross sequence, ending with Santana taking him over with a back drop, then knocking him to the floor with a dropkick.
 Back inside, Santana works on a side headlock.
 Executioner goes low(ish) and sends Santana to the buckle.
 Whip to the ropes and Executioner with a knee to the midsection.
 He goes for a Figure-Four, but Santana fights him off.
 He settles for a seated spinning toe hold, but that doesn’t last long.
 Santana puts the boots to the Exeuctioner and sends him to the corner.
 Executioner comes back with a slam, but a trip to the top rope is unsuccessful.
 Santana slams him off, but meets knees on a splash attempt.
 Executioner goes after the leg again (which at the time was recovering from surgery, an injured in kayfabe caused by Greg Valentine).
 Santana slams Executioner back into the ring, hits the Flying Forearm, and makes him submit to the Figure-Four at 4:49. ** Non-stop action and crisp work.
 I could’ve sworn the match was a couple of minutes longer, but double-checking proves me wrong… as usual.

 Koko B. Ware vs. Big Boss Man (w/ Slick):